Make a Decision and Learn from Your Mistakes

 Harold Taylor is a time management specialist.
 This article appears in his June 2015 Taylor Time newsletter.
 Contact him to get on his mailing list and receive other great information on organizing time and space.
 Harold Taylor Time Consultants Inc | email@example.com

-Slow decision-making wastes time, as do spur-of-the moment decisions, which usually result in costly and time-consuming mistakes.
-But the worst thing you can do is to procrastinate on decision-making.
-Napoleon Hill, author of Think and Grow Rich, once conducted a survey of successful people and found all of them were decisive.
+Slow decision-making wastes time, as do spur-of-the-moment decisions, which usually result in costly and time-consuming mistakes.
+But the worst thing you can do is procrastinate in decision-making.
+Napoleon Hill, the author of Think and Grow Rich, once conducted a survey of successful people and found all of them were decisive.
 Don’t be afraid of being wrong.
 We learn from our mistakes; but if we do nothing, we neither accomplish anything nor learn anything.

 Delay until you have enough information, but don’t wait until you have all the information.
 If you have all the information, the course of action becomes a foregone conclusion: no real decision is necessary.
 Have the courage to make decisions with only 70% to 80% of the facts.
 When you have mulled over the facts and considered, the alternatives, sleep on it.
 Decisions are usually better after a good night’s sleep.

 Spend time in proportion to the importance of the decision.
 For instance, don’t waste a lot of time discussing the menu for the staff Christmas party.
 The decision to close down an operation or expand the product line warrants a greater expenditure of that costly commodity called time.
 Make minor decisions quickly.
 If the consequence of the decision is not important, it is not worth much of your valuable time.